Akuli/math-tutorial/geometry-and-trig.rst

 on.
 It's also possible to measure angles in radians, but we'll look into that later.

-Note that both angles are measured down from a horizontal line because that's a standard in programming.
-In math angles are usually measured up from a horizontal line.
+Note that both angles are measured down from a horizontal line clockwise because that's a standard in programming.
+In math, angles are usually measured up from a horizontal line and counter-clockwise.

 We can solve our problem by taking the 30° angle sign and moving it like
 this: